LayanAlrouji/3D_Modeling_Animation/README.md

 glPushMatrix() and glPopMatrix() were used to ensure proper hierarchical modeling.
-Each part of the robot (body, head, legs, wings) was treated as a separate unit that can move independently while keeping the entire structure intact.
+Each part of the robot was treated as a separate unit that can move independently while keeping the entire structure intact.

 - Include screenshots of work progress including all the versions you've made.